zriyansh/signoz.io/blog/2021-09-22-jaeger-microservices.md

 SigNoz can be used as a distributed tracing tool for a microservice architecture.

-SigNoz also provides users flexibility in terms of data storage.You can choose between ClickHouse or Kafka + Druid as your backend storage while installing SigNoz.
-Both are industry-proven and highly scalable databases.
+It also provides a fast OLAP datastore, ClickHouse as the storage backend.

 <Screenshot
     alt="Architecture of SigNoz with OpenTelemetry and ClickHouse"